Sentencing Reform in New South Wales

 However, in practice, the elements of the above framework overlap and can become complicated, especially where an offender has committed multiple offences, has other matters underway in the court, or has a record of non-compliance with orders or repeated reoffending.
 The system also suffers from a lack of focus on offender compliance, rehabilitation, and intervention.

 Community Correction Orders may be imposed for a period up to three years.

 The sentencing reform regime allows that where a crime has been committed that does not warrant imprisonment or an ICO but is too serious to be dealt with by a fine or a lower penalty, the court may find it appropriate to impose a CCO, which is a flexible sentence aimed at ensuring that the offender will be held accountable.

 In the event that the court imposes a CCO, the defendant will be required to comply with conditions of the order, which may include supervision by Community Corrections Officers; community service work; and curfews which restrain their movements during certain times of the day.
 The court will alter the conditions attached to the order to reflect the circumstances of the offence.

 Conditional Release Order (CRO)

-Conditional Release Orders will replace non-conviction bonds and may be imposed for a period of up to two years.
+Conditional Release Orders may be imposed for a period of up to two years.

-Under the expected reform, if a person commits a less serious offence and/or is a first-time offender, the Court may find it appropriate to impose a CRO.
-A CRO is unlikely to be ordered except where the Court is satisfied that the offender does not present a further risk to the community.
+If a person commits a less serious offence and/or is a first-time offender, the court may find it appropriate to impose a CRO.
+A CRO is unlikely to be ordered except where the court is satisfied that the offender does not present a further risk to the community.